Open menu

 • Contraindicated in individuals with history of medullary thyroid cancer or Multiple Endocrine Neoplasia Syndrome type 2 (MEN 2).

-2. Dosing Considerations with GLP-1 Agonists
+2. Dosing Considerations with GLP-1 & Dual GLP-1/GIP Receptor Agonists

 • Refer to Renal Impairment considerations, Diabetes Canada.
 Includes recommendations for all GLP-1 agonists except semaglutide (Ozempic).